MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 - **single-fold-vertical**

-This value matches when the layout viewport is spanning a single fold (two screens) and the fold posture is vertical.
+This value matches when the layout viewport is spanning a single fold (two display regions) and the fold posture is vertical.

 - **single-fold-horizontal**

-This value matches when the layout viewport is spanning a single fold (two screens) and the fold posture is horizontal.
+This value matches when the layout viewport is spanning a single fold (two display regions) and the fold posture is horizontal.

 - **none**